pixeltris/YgoMaster/Docs/Updating.md

 - To update PvP card data you must follow the above YdkIds.txt instructions.
 If you don't do this any newly added cards wont function correctly in PvP as the duel engine requires `YgoMaster/Data/CardData/` being up to date.

+## PvP Settings.json MultiplayerPvpClientDoCommandUserOffset / MultiplayerPvpClientRunDialogUserOffset

+These values need to be updated on client updates if you use PvP.
+See [UpdatingPvPOffsets.md](UpdatingPvPOffsets.md)

 ## ItemID.json

 - In the client console run `itemid` which will create `ItemID.json` in the game folder.